rickstaa/stable-learning-control/docs/source/control/control_utils.rst

 ExperimentGrid utility
 ======================

-:mlc:`Machine Learning Control <>` ships with a tool called ExperimentGrid for making hyperparameter ablations easier.
+MLC ships with a tool called ExperimentGrid for making hyperparameter ablations easier.
 This is based on (but simpler than) `the rllab tool`_ called VariantGenerator.

 .. _`the rllab tool`: https://github.com/rll/rllab/blob/master/rllab/misc/instrument.py#L173